MathisEngels/UPHF-schedule-service/README.md

 - [x] Calendar
 - [x] Status indicator
 - [x] A lot of statistics
+- [ ] A better way to implement more schedules
+- [ ] Refractor code
 - [ ] Logo
 - [ ] Color by type / class
 - [ ] Export to..